Hongyan-Wang/JP_Morgan_Project/README.md

 > * Random forest: -- Accuracy of the Random Forest model is 0.9997

-3. Use multiple methods and provide a comparative analysis.

 **Raw data info:**
-- borrower
+> - borrower
-- income
+> - income
-- total loans outstanding
+> - total loans outstanding
-- Previsouly defaulted on a loan
+> - Previsouly defaulted on a loan
-- Assuming a recovery rate of 10%, this can be used to give the expected loss on a loan.
+> - Assuming a recovery rate of 10%, this can be used to give the expected loss on a loan.

 ### **Conclusions**
 > * Simple regression: -- Accuracy of the Logistic Regression model is:  0.99; Accuracy of Logisitic Regression model after replace variable is: 0.9979